 Having lied to get into Beacon, having no actual combat training and then being blackmailed by Cardin, Jaune was fast steering into this territory.
 But he saved it in the end by killing a large ursa and standing up to Cardin.

 As of Episode 15, Blake appears to be heading in this direction, having been revealed to be a Faunus, subjected to Fantastic Racism by Weiss, and seeming to feel isolated from her team.
 Somewhat ironed out in the following episode, but there's still plenty of Woobie fuel.
-In Episode 5 of Volume 2, the events going on outside of school seem to bear down the most heavily on Blake, making her haggard and snappish towards Sun.
+In Episode 5 of Volume 2, the events going on outside of school seem to bear down the most heavily on Blake, making her haggard and snappish towards Sun and her teammates.